About us

 HIKERS' GUIDELINES:

 Risks: As with all physical activities, hiking involves hazards.
-Persons participate at their own risk and will be asked to sign a statement acknowledging that fact before starting the hike.
+Persons participate at their own risk and will be asked to sign a liability release statement acknowledging that fact before starting the hike.
 Prior to the hike please advise the leader of any medical condition or physical impairment that could affect you during the hike.

 Footwear and Clothing: Wear clothing suited to the weather and carry extra garments for unexpected weather conditions.
 Dress in thin layers so that you can adjust the number of layers as required to maintain comfort.
 In winter carry a wool cap and wool or polypropylene gloves or mitts and a windproof shell.
 Be prepared for rain.
 Bring a rain jacket and rain pants, preferably of the type that permits venting body moisture.
 Wear comfortable, sturdy boots.
 Do not wear cotton garments in winter.